- Chart

 Disclaimers:

-This analysis is for informational purposes only and should not be considered financial advice.
-The data is based on available information and may be subject to change.
-Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.
+This JSON output is generated for informational purposes only and should not be considered investment advice.
+The data provided is based on publicly available information and may not be exhaustive or entirely accurate.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Market share data is illustrative and may not reflect precise current market positions.

 AI Summarization is directionally correct and might not be accurate.